forever-am/cryptoriskcontrol-site/methodology.md

 [Chassang (2018)](https://www.risk.net/journal-of-risk/5416616/mostly-prior-free-asset-allocation)
 and [Chassang and Wang (2018)](https://ssrn.com/abstract=3179215) establish that:
- 1. The optimal asset allocation strategy constructed by an investor who correctly understands the risks of underlying assets will experience low drawdowns with large probability.
+ 1. If an investor correctly understands the risks of underlying assets their optimally chosen portfolio will experience low drawdowns with large probability.
  1. It is possible to construct portfolio allocation strategies that guarantee low drawdowns for most market configurations.
 Among these, Minmax Drawdown Control strategies provide the best robust compromise between drawdowns against the safe asset and drawdowns against